ucdavisdatalab/workshop-nlp-healthcare/docs/03_pca.md

 ```

 ```
-## [1] "Screening for wart virus infection in normal and abnormal cervices by DNA hybridisation of cervical scrapes."
+## [1] "Analysis of the Financial Impact of the 2018 ASTRO Breast Dose-Fractionation Guidelines on Radiation Oncology Departmental Reimbursement."
-## [2] "Viral load of human papillomavirus and risk of CIN3 or cervical cancer."
+## [2] "Patterns of breast recurrence in a pilot study of brachytherapy confined to the lumpectomy site for early breast cancer with six years' minimum follow-up."
-## [3] "Progressive potential of mild cervical atypia: prospective cytological, colposcopic, and virological study."
+## [3] "Long-term radiation complications following conservative surgery (CS) and radiation therapy (RT) in patients with early stage breast cancer."
-## [4] "Relation between human papillomavirus type 16 and potential for progression of minor-grade cervical disease."
+## [4] "Treatment-related toxicity from a randomized trial of the sequencing of doxorubicin and radiation therapy in patients treated for early stage breast cancer."
-## [5] "HPV 16 DNA in normal and malignant cervical epithelium: implications for the aetiology and behaviour of cervical neoplasia."
+## [5] "Local recurrence and survival for the german centers in the targit-a (targeted intraoperative radiation therapy-alone) trial."
-## [6] "Final efficacy, immunogenicity, and safety analyses of a nine-valent human papillomavirus vaccine in women aged 16-26 years: a randomised, double-blind trial."
+## [6] "Sphere of Equivalence-A Novel Target Volume Concept for Intraoperative Radiotherapy Using Low-Energy X Rays."
 ```